blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 A Data Subject can formulate a request to know about processing generally practiced by the System, or to know about processing being done on Data Subejct's particular data.
 Those can be different.
 Yet we have only one category 'TRANSPARENCY.PROCESSING-CATEGORIES'.
 Same goes for other `TRANSPARENCY` requests.

 Currently we don't offer any way to distinguish between those two kinds of demands.
-We will offer instructions for Systems (under [Expected Behavior](expected-behavior.md) - **TO BE WRITTEN**) on how to interpret them based on context (whether the request is made during capture, or prior to capture where request scope SHOULD be interpreted as general, or in some other context where the request scope SHOULD be interpreted as related to user's particular data).
+We offer instructions for Systems, under [Expected Behavior](expected-behavior.md), on how to interpret them based on context (whether the request is made during capture, or prior to capture where request scope SHOULD be interpreted as general, or in some other context where the request scope SHOULD be interpreted as related to user's particular data).

 This design choice MAY be a bad idea.